-How Do You Do, Dolores describes a day in a woman's life, from seven in the morning until three in the afternoon, while doing her various chores.
-The first part of the book takes place inside her house and the next two parts take place on the streets of Tel Aviv.
-In all parts the heroine describes her mundane actions: getting dressed, preparing a table for breakfast, walking to the bank and to the kindergarten, etc. The book is written entirely in the second person.
-The first two parts are written to a female recipient – the addressee is the imaginary friend of the heroine, named Dolores: "I cry [an inner cry] Dolores/ Dolores as if I have a friend with a name like this ," while the third and final part, of the book addresses the heroine's son Michael, as it turns out at the beginning of this section: "It is very hard to know and I am talking to you the/ time that has not yet been created coming to you on my heels/ one step because these are your mother’s/ naked feet…”
+How Do You Do, Dolores describes a day in a woman’s life, from seven in the morning until three in the afternoon, as she goes about doing her various chores.
+The first part of the novel takes place inside her house, while the second and third parts take place on the streets of Tel Aviv.
+In all three, the heroine describes her mundane actions: getting dressed, setting a breakfast table, walking to the bank and kindergarten, etc. The book is written entirely in the second-person: the first and second parts are addressed to a female recipient—the heroine’s imaginary friend, Dolores: “I cry [an inner cry] Dolores/ Dolores as if I have a friend with a name like this ,” while in the third and final part, the heroine addresses her son Michael: “It is very hard to know and I am talking to you the/ time that has not yet been created coming to you on my heels/ one step because these are your mother’s/ naked feet…”

-While Hoffmann's first book, The Book of Joseph (1988), stimulated extensive research, critics did not express doubt about the genre in which it was written.
-It was clear that this was a prose fiction book with short stories.
-But since Hoffmann's second book, Bernhard (1989), came out, critics have been trying to classify the genres of his works.
-Many of them have claimed that his writing is somewhere between poetry and prose due to the short lines, the fragmented form, and the associative links between the fragments.
+Hoffmann’s first novel, Katschen.
+The Book of Joseph (1988), prompted extensive research, and critics had no doubts as to the genre in which it was written: prose fiction with short stories.
+However, since the publication of Hoffmann’s second book, Bernhard (1989), critics have struggled to determine the genres of his works.
+Many of them have claimed that his writing straddles the line between poetry and prose given his use of short lines, fragmented form, and associative links between the fragments.

-It is possible that the difficulty in reading a fragmented novel is the reason forcause the critics’ lack of attention to the dramatic turning point in the plot of thof .of the book.
-As Lilach Naishtat Bornstein argues, the difficulty in reading fragments lies in three different levels: understanding the individual fragment, understanding the connection between them, and understanding the relationship between the individual fragment and the collection of fragments as a whole.
-The fragmentation of the text, its short lines and its resemblance to poetry, caused critics to ignore the plot of the book as a whole and to analyze each fragment separately.
-In dozens of articles, the book was portrayed as a story about a woman’s mundane actions, a daily occurrence devoid of drama.
-Not do conly fthe fact that the heroine speaks for the first two parts of the book to her imaginary friend Dolores was taken for granted, but they also her address to her child while he is not at home was understood as the speech of a mother who misses her son, which does not need any explanation.
-Thus, all the readings of the book had missed the fact that the heroine's children, as indicated at the end of the text, are also imagined: "I know.
-I dreamed these children/ and now the dreams are returning to their place/ and the place is returning to its dream, each mirror/ to the one inside it."
-The fact that critics overlooked this important fragment caused them to miss the disturbing experience this book has on its readers.
-The reason for that might be the beauty of each fragment in its own right that prevented critics from reading the book as having a continuous plot.
+It is possible that the difficulty involved in reading a novel written in such a fragmented style is cause for the critics’ lack of attention to the dramatic turning point in the plot of How Do You Do, Dolores.
+As Lilach Naishtat Bornstein argues, the difficulty in reading fragments is manifested on three levels: understanding each individual fragment, understanding the connections between fragments, and comprehending the relationship between each individual fragment and the compilation of fragments as a whole.
+The fragmented style of How Do You Do, Dolores—its short lines and resemblance to poetry, has caused critics to ignore its plot as a whole and to analyze each fragment separately.
+In dozens of articles, the book is described as a story about a woman’s undramatic mundane actions.
+Not only do critics seem to take for granted the fact that in the book’s first two parts the heroine speaks to her imaginary friend Dolores, but they also read her address to her absent child as the plausible speech of a mother who misses her son.
+Thus, readings of the book so far have overseen the fact that the heroine’s children, as indicated at the end of the text, are also imagined: “I know.
+I dreamed these children/ and now the dreams are returning to their place/ and the place is returning to its dream, each mirror/ to the one inside it.”
+By overlooking this significant passage, critics fail to experience the disturbing affect this book has on its readers.
+The reason for this oversight may stem from the aesthetic properties of each fragment, which in turn, prevent critics from reading the text as a continuous plot.